skalenetwork/mirage-manager/SPEC.md

 - Only node owners can change their fee rate.
 - Only COMMITTEE_ROLE can change node eligibility.
 - Only authorized administrators can set stake limits.
+- Only node owners can send earned fees to other users.
+- Only authorized participants or node owners can claim fees.
+- Only node owners can alter the list of allowed receivers to claim/receive fees.

 ### [`Committee.sol`](./contracts/Committee.sol)